cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_07.md

 1. Joe was looking for revenge.
 2. Joe acquired Randy the Savage, +7 to raid, who was drawn just prior to Joe's turn, which is terrible luck on its own (and funny this happened last game, too, with Dave and The Donald).
-3. Joe's boats hadn't yet gone out to the deep ocean to raid tombs.
+3. Joe's boats hadn't yet gone out to the deep ocean to explore tombs.
 Had a high attack advisor shown up after turn 2, Joe's ships would have been too far away to reach me.

 The attack on my boat might have been the most devastating of all PvP raids if they were to be enumerated.
 I lost all of my goods.
 I lost a turn repairing my ship.
 I had no money after having spent it all on goods.
 This is yet another hurdle to founding a colony.
-There is a lot of resources, time and coin, floating on the ocean for several turns before a colony can be founded.
+There are a lot of resources, time and coin, floating on the ocean for several turns before a colony can be founded.

 To make matters worse, the game ended rapidly at 7 turns.
 Just as I had begun to recover the game stopped short.
 I was one turn away from founding a colony!
 Ug.
 The loss was terrible and complete.
 I only managed 3 glory and dropped from 2nd place overall to last place!